 Hospitals are also required to post a list of their Diagnosis-Related Groups (DRGs), a classification structure that both Medicare and Medicaid use to pay hospitals according to the patient’s severity of illness, intensity of treatment, length of stay and other variables.
 Given the catastrophic injuries and illnesses of patients Shepherd Center treats and the extreme variability in their medical treatment needs, readers viewing the downloadable file below can see the large variance in Shepherd Center’s minimum charges, maximum charges and average charges incurred in the past year.

-- The downloadable DRG file in XML format is available here.
-(Right-click to save the page as the XML file.)
+- Download Shepherd Center's DRG file in XML format (Right-click to save the page as the XML file)

-- The downloadable chargemaster file in XML format is available here.
-(Right-click to save the page as the XML file.)
 Note that this list does not include services or items provided by physicians who work independently at Shepherd Center.
-This includes private practice physicians, radiologists and consulting physicians.
+This includes private practice physicians, radiologists, and consulting physicians.

-- The downloadable charges file with comparative payer information in XLSX format is available here.
 Note that this list does not include services or items provided by physicians who work independently at Shepherd Center.
-This includes private practice physicians, radiologists and consulting physicians.
+This includes private practice physicians, radiologists, and consulting physicians.
 Also note that not all contract terms are present on the comparative schedules, only those required by law.